Upcoming Events and Announcements

 |Cooperative effort of federal land management agencies and their partners

 Forests and Rangelands is an active, cooperative effort of the United States Department of the Interior (DOI), the United States Department of Agriculture (USDA), and their land management agencies.
-Forests and Rangelands provides fire, fuels, and land management information for government officials, land and wildland fire management professionals, businesses, communities, and interested organizations and individuals.
+Forests and Rangelands provides fire, fuels, and land management information.

 |Perhaps the number one pest affecting pine forests is the Mountain pine beetle (Dendroctonus ponderosae).
 This barley kernel sized beetle bores under the bark in pine stems larger than 4” diameter to make its home and lays its eggs.
 Lodgepole, ponderosa, limber, whitebark , and especially Scots pines are all susceptible.|